 The world has seen a steep increase in the number of IDPs as a consequence of conflict and violence — from 25 million a decade ago to over 40 million in the last five years.
 At the end of 2019, of the nearly 46 million persons living in internal displacement due to violence and conflict, almost 42 per cent were children.

 The largest number of internally displaced children due to conflict are found in the Middle East and North Africa and sub-Saharan Africa

 Internally displaced persons are concentrated in two regions — the Middle East and North Africa and West and Central Africa.
 The MENA region recorded over 12 million IDPs as a result of conflict and violence at the end of 2019.
 Almost all of them lived in just three countries — Syria, Yemen, and Iraq — and around 5 million were children.
 Sub-Saharan Africa is home to another 19 million IDPs due to conflict and violence.
 Around 4 out of 10 internally displaced persons lives in the region, half being children.
 Within the region, 4 million displaced children live in Eastern and Southern Africa and a further 5.4 million in West and Central Africa.

-Three countries account for more than half of all persons internally displaced by conflict and violence
+Three countries account for more than one third of all children displaced due to conflict and violence

 Almost 33 million new displacements were recorded in 2019 — around 25 million due to natural disasters and 8.5 million due to conflict and violence

 Over half of new displacements caused by disasters in 2019 – 10 million – occurred in East Asia and the Pacific, with another 9.5 million in South Asia.
 In the Philippines, India, Bangladesh and China, natural disasters led to displacement numbers in the millions – accounting for 69 per cent of the global disaster-induced displacements.
 These were overwhelmingly caused by extreme conditions created by dangerous storms and floods.
 Globally, around 8.2 million children were displaced due to disaster-related causes.